Visible-Radio/react-pixel-character-editor/README.md

   * Click Record Def.
 The definition has now been appened to the definitions object.

-  * Click Save Defs to File.
+  * Click the JSON button.
 The custom definitions will be downloaded as a JSON file.

   * This file will be able to be used with the react-pixel-text-renderer instead of using it's included definitions.